mcpcpc/mcpcpc.github.io/_drafts/2021-01–08-plan9-cpu-auth-severl.md

 ---
 layout: post
-title: "plan9 and Linode: CPU and Auth Server"
+title: "Configuring A 9front cpu+auth Server"
 description: How to connect to your plan9 OS on a Linode virtual machine
 ---